brendt/stitcher.io/src/content/blog/2021-07-23-optimistic-or-realistic-estimates.md

 What I think is key here, is that there's an open communication between my client and myself.
 There's a level of trust, and I feel safe to just tell them the truth, even though I know sometimes they might have liked a more optimistic version.

-This level of trust and communication is the of working together for a couple of years though.
+This level of trust and communication comes from working together for a couple of years though.
 It might be lacking at the start of a new project.
 That's why so many starting projects are under-estimated, and why there's almost always a point in the project where expectations need to be adjusted (with all the consequences that come with it, these usually aren't happy times in a project's lifespan).

 So I try to ask clients up front: do you want an optimistic or realistic estimate?
 I tell them I know the realistic one will be better in the long run.